 Text created in other apps can be pasted directly in the editor.
 Click thebutton to select a text file on disk.

 Both plain text files (usually ending in

 txt) and styled text (ending in

-rtf ) can be imported.
-You may also paste images or import RTFD files, a variant of the RTF file format that supports inline images.
+rtf) can be imported.
+Some parameters also support inline images.
+When this feature is supported, you can drag, paste or import images embedded in RTFD files, a variant of the RTF file format that supports inline images.
 RTFD files can be created and edited by the TextEdit app.

 If the parameter does not support inline images, the import process ignores any images it finds in the file.
 Please review the instructions for each styled text parameter to determine if inline images are supported.